 Remember those days when your father used to tell you to listen more?
-Listening is an art and if you are a good listener you might just be able to learn a whole lot of new things.
-If you are thinking to master the IELTS, you would need to pass the IELTS Listening course too and you need to be really good at understanding what people are saying.
+Listening is an art, and if you are a good listener, you might just be able to learn a whole lot of new things.
+If you are thinking to master the IELTS, you would need to pass the IELTS Listening course too, and you need to be really good at understanding what people are saying.

-While you might be really good in grammar and know the English language well when it comes to writing it, you may not be that well versed when it comes to understanding an English accent that is not your own.
+While you might be really good at grammar and know the English language well when it comes to writing it, you may not be that well versed when it comes to understanding an English accent that is not your own.

 And that's where you would need the right amount of preparation, to pass the IELTS listening test.